lukaskleinschmidt/kirby-sortable/readme.md

 ### Update from v2.1 to v2.2
 You have to change the plugin folder form `modules-field` to `sortable`.
-The `modules-field` is still in here.
+The `modules` field is still in here.
+Only the name of the core plugin changed.
 So everything should work as before.

 ---

 # Kirby Sortable Field
-This field gives you the tools to easily manage subpages in the content area.
+With this field you can easily manage subpages in the content area.
 The following gif shows the field in combination with the [Kirby Modules Plugin](https://github.com/getkirby-plugins/modules-plugin).

 ![Preview](http://github.kleinschmidt.at/kirby-sortable/modules/preview.gif)